-Rabbi Walter is the author of two books of Jewish Law, The Making of a Halachic Decision- A Comprehensive Guide and Analysis to Halachic rulings published by Menucha publishers, and The Making of a Minhag, the Laws and parameters of Jewish customs, published by Feldheim publishers.
-The latter book is scheduled to be released in May of 2017.
+Rabbi Walter is the author of three books of Jewish Law, The Making of a Halachic Decision- A Comprehensive Guide and Analysis to Halachic Rulings published by Menucha publishers, The Making of a Minhag, the Laws and Parameters of Jewish Customs, published by Feldheim publishers, and The Making of a Mentch, the laws and parameters of interpersonal mitzvos published by Feldheim.

 Rabbi Walter has also published articles in the Journal of Halacha and Contemporary Society, Dialogue and Hakira.
 He is the founder, editor, and a regular contributor to the Bulletin of the Vaad HaRabbanim of Greater Washington, a biannual compendium dedicated to contemporary halachic and hashkafic issues pertaining to the Yamim Tovim, and other important communal matters.

-Rabbi and Mrs. Devora Walter are blessed with seven children- Yisroel Yaakov, Tehila, Azriel Shlomo, Tova Bracha, Rivka, Leba, and Eliyahu.
+Rabbi and Mrs. Devora Walter are blessed with eight children- Yisroel Yaakov, Tehila, Azriel Shlomo, Tova Bracha, Rivka, Leba, Eliyahu, and Yosef Meir.

 Rabbi Walter may be reached via email at: firstname.lastname@example.org